zcash/zips/draft-ZIP-0226.rst

 Circuit Statement
 =================

-The advantage of the design described above, with respect to the circuit statement, is that every *ZSA Action statement* is kept closely similar to the Orchard Action statement [#protocol-actionstatement]_, except for a few additions that ensure the security of the Asset type system.
+The advantage of the design described above, with respect to the circuit statement, is that every *ZSA Action statement* is kept closely similar to the Orchard Action statement [#protocol-actionstatement]_, except for a few additions that ensure the security of the asset type system.

-**Asset Type Equality:** the following constraints must be added to ensure that the input and output note are of the same Asset type:
+**Asset Type Equality:** the following constraints must be added to ensure that the input and output note are of the same type:

-- The Asset type, :math:`\mathsf{type_\mathbb{P}}`, for the note is witnessed once, as an auxiliary input.
+- The asset type, :math:`\mathsf{type_\mathbb{P}}`, for the note is witnessed once, as an auxiliary input.
-- The witnessed Asset type, :math:`\mathsf{type_\mathbb{P}}`, is added to the old note commitment input.
+- The witnessed asset type, :math:`\mathsf{type_\mathbb{P}}`, is added to the old note commitment input.
-- The witnessed Asset type, :math:`\mathsf{type_\mathbb{P}}`, is added to the new note commitment input.
+- The witnessed asset type, :math:`\mathsf{type_\mathbb{P}}`, is added to the new note commitment input.

-**Correct Value Commitment Type:** the following constraints must be added to ensure that the value commitment is computed using the witnessed type, as represented in the notes:
+**Correct Value Commitment Type:** the following constraints must be added to ensure that the value commitment is computed using the witnessed type, as represented in the notes

 - The fixed-base multiplication constraints between the value and the value base point of the value commitment,:math:`\mathsf{cv}`, is replaced with a variable-base multiplication between the two
-- The witness to the value base-point is the auxiliary input :math:`\mathsf{type}_\mathbb{P}`.
+- The witness to the value base-point, as defined in valuebase_ is the auxiliary input :math:`\mathsf{type}_\mathbb{P}`.

-**Enforce Secure Type for Split Actions:** the following constraints MUST be added to prevent senders from malling with the Asset type for the output note in the consequent actions of the split:
+**Enforce Secure Type for Split Actions:** the following constraints must be added to prevent senders from changing the asset type for the output note in the Split Actions:

 - The Value Commitment Integrity should be changed
     - Replace the input note value by a generic value, `v'`, as :math:`\mathsf{cv^net} = \mathsf{ValueCommit_rcv^OrchardType(v’ - v^new, type}_\mathbb{P})`
 - Add a boolean “split” variable as an auxiliary witness.
 This variable is to be activated `split = 1` if the Action in question is a split and `split = 0` if the Action is actually spending an input note:
-    - If :math:`split = 1` then constrain :math:`v' = 0` otherwise constrain :math:`v'=v^old` from the auxiliary input.
+    - If `split = 1` then set `v' = 0` otherwise `v'=v^old` from the auxiliary input
-    - If :math:`split = 1` then constrain :math:`v^{old} \neq 0`.
-- The Merkle Path Validity should check the existence of the note commitment as usual (and not like with dummy notes):
+- The Merkle Path Validity should check the existance of the note commitment as usual (and not like with dummy notes):
     - Check that (path, pos) is a valid Merkle path of depth :math:`\mathsf{MerkleDepth^Orchard}`, from :math:`\mathsf{cm^old}` to the anchor :math:`\mathsf{rt^Orchard}`.
 - The Nullifier Integrity will be changed to prevent the identification of notes
     - Replace the :math:`\psi_{old}` value with a generic :math:`\psi'` as :math:`\mathsf{nf_old = DeriveNullifier_nk}(\rho^\mathsf{old}, \psi', \mathsf{cm^old})`
-    - If :math:`split = 0` then constrain :math:`\psi' = \psi^\mathsf{old}`.
-(Otherwise :math:`\psi'` should be sampled randomly.)
+    - if `split = 1` set :math:`\psi' = \mathsf{randomSample}`, otherwise set :math:`\psi' = \psi^{old}`

 **Enabling Backwards Compatibility with ZEC Notes:** the following constraints must be added to enable backwards compatibility with the Orchard ZEC notes.

-The old note commitment is computed using a “rolling-aggregate” Sinsemilla commitment.
+The old note commitment is computed using a “rolling-aggregate” sinsemilla commitment.
 This means that the commitment is computed by adding new chunks or windows to the accumulated value.
 This method will be used in order to maintain a single commitment instance for the old note commitment, that will be used both for Orchard ZEC notes and for ZSA notes.
 The original Orchard ZEC notes will be conserved and not actually be converted into ZSA notes, as we will always need to compute them.

 - The input note in the old note commitment integrity must either include a type (ZSA note) or not (ZEC-Orchard note)
     - If the type auxiliary input is set :math:`\mathsf{type}_\mathbb{P}` = :math:`\mathcal{V}^\mathsf{Orchard}`